maldoinc/wireup/docs/pages/container.md

 ## Creation

-Wireup provides two factory functions to create containers, depending on whether your application is synchronous or asynchronous.
+Wireup provides two ways to create containers, depending on whether your application is synchronous or asynchronous.

 ### `create_sync_container`